BeauJoh/thesis/source/11-chapter-3-ode.md

 The **tiny**, **small** and **medium** problem sizes in the first row of Table~\ref{tab:problem_sizes} correspond to L1, L2 and L3 cache respectively.
 The **large** problem size is at least four times the size of the last-level cache -- in the case of the Skylake, at least \SI{32}{\mebi\byte} -- to ensure that data are transferred between main memory and cache.

-For brevity, cache miss results are not presented in this paper but were used to verify the selection of suitable problem sizes for each benchmark.
+For brevity, cache miss results are not presented in this chapter but were used to verify the selection of suitable problem sizes for each benchmark.
 The procedure to select problem size parameters is specific to each benchmark, but follows a similar approach to k-means.

 ####lud, fft, srad, crc, nw